howtungtung/InfiniteScrollView/README.md

 ## Features
 1. Easy customize by OOP concept
-2. Support diffirent cell height or width
+2. Support different cell height or width
 3. Full sourcecode and example include

 For more detail of the example please refer to Assets/Examples